PUBNAVETRA · A Purple Wins Instrument

 • Reads execution risk across ten domains

-• Re-reads the signal after the organisation has acted
+• Re-reads after the organisation has acted

 What NAVETRA does not